Dr. Jan

 well-known for his invented Open Wireless

-Architecture (OWA) core technology which is
+Architecture and Open Wireless Access (OWA) core technology which is

 being widely used in mobile handheld devices and